Vertical Limit: Production

-In the Summer of 1996, Phoenix Pictures pictures purchased Vertical Limit for $1 million, an action drama about a group of mountain climbers who must scale K2 on a rescue mission to save other climbers, from Robert King for development.
+In the summer of 1996, Phoenix Pictures purchased Vertical Limit for $1 million, an action drama about a group of mountain climbers who must scale K2 on a rescue mission to save other climbers, from Robert King for development.
 In May 1997, it was reported Stuart Baird had signed on to direct Vertical Limit as a potential project once he was done directing U.S. Marshals.
 In March 1998, Roger Spottiswoode was signed to direct the film with TriStar Pictures committed to financing and distributing.
-In February 1999, Martin Campbell was in final negotiations to direct.
+In February 1999, Martin Campbell was in final negotiations to direct, with TriStar's sister studio Columbia Pictures replacing TriStar as distributor.

 Vertical Limit was filmed on location in Pakistan (location of K2), Queenstown, New Zealand and the United States.

 Bell 212 helicopters contracted from Hevilift Australia were painted in a khaki green colour to represent the Pakistani Army.

 Reception

 Box office

 Vertical Limit grossed $69.2 million domestically and $215.7 million worldwide, becoming the 17th-highest-grossing film of 2000.
 Against a budget of $75 million, the film was a success.

-In the United States, the film opened at No. 1 during its opening day, December 8, earning an estimated $5.1 million, overtaking How the Grinch Stole Christmas, which had stayed since November 17.
+In the United States, the film opened at No.1 during its first day of release, December 8, earning an estimated $5.1 million and overtaking How the Grinch Stole Christmas, which had been No.1 since November 17.
 On its opening weekend, the film finished second at the box office, with $15.5 million.

 Critical reception

 Vertical Limit received mixed reviews from critics, as the film holds a 49% rating on Rotten Tomatoes based on 111 reviews, with an average rating of 5.2/10.
 The website's critical consensus reads: "The plot in Vertical Limit is ludicrously contrived and clichéd.
 Meanwhile, the action sequences are so over-the-top and piled one on top of another, they lessen the impact on the viewer".
 On Metacritic, the film has a weighted average score of 48 out of 100, based on 29 critics, indicating "mixed or average reviews".
 The movie has the rating of on Allmovie.com.
 According to free-soloing legend Alex Honnold, the unrealistic opening scene is "horrendous and probably the worst scene in all of Hollywood climbing".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.